Mongoose Plugins

 Either explicitly deselect the path

-in your projection, or set the selectPopulatedPaths
+in your projection, or set the selectPopulatedPaths schema option

-to false
+to false.

 // Mongoose adds `members: 1` and `lead: 1` to the projection